LIII Army Corps (Wehrmacht): 1944

 While there was an initial order given on 26 July 1944 to use the remnants of LIII Army Corps to reinforce XXXXI Panzer Corps, the remainders of the corps were instead mostly transferred to the Waffen-SS and used by XII SS Army Corps.
 LIII Corps was one of five Generalkommando units of Army Group Centre to be destroyed as a result of Bagration, along with XII, XXVII, XXXV and XXXXI.
 At the end of July 1944, the status of LIII Army Corps was simply noted as whereabouts unknown ('Verbleib unbekannt').

 Second Deployment, 1944—1945

 The corps was deployed again on 11 November 1944 as part of Wehrkreis XX (Danzig), using parts of the Generalkommando of Von Rothkirch, the former Army Group Rear Area Commander for Army Group Centre who was now assigned to lead LIII Army Corps.
 The corps was partially filled by troops of LIV Army Corps.

-LIII Army Corps surrendered to United States Army troops on 15 April 1945 near Menden, then under command of Fritz Bayerlein.
+Around 21:00 on 15 April 1945, 7th U.S. Armored Division received an envoy from LIII Corps offering surrender, which was formally accepted around 02:00 at night on 16 April 1945 and went into force on 03:00 later that morning.
+7th Armored Division dignitaries arrived at LIII Corps HQ around 07:00 on the 16th, and take its key officers prisoner, bringing them back to the American division's headquarters by 11:00.
+The surrender of the city of Iserlohn was also included in that final action of LIII Corps.
+The final commander at the time of surrender was Fritz Bayerlein.